plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 We've introduced a proxy feature after hearing from so many site owners who expect privacy-first analytics not to be blocked.
 We wanted to give a choice to people that use Plausible Analytics.

 * **Not concerned about missing data?** Simply run our default script.
 A portion of your visitors will block it but otherwise it works all fine.
 In our testing, between 6% and 26% of people block scripts all depending on the type of the site and the audience.
-In more extreme cases, with very tech-savvy referral sources these numbers can get up to 60%.
+In more extreme cases, with very tech-savvy referral sources these numbers can get up to 60%

 * **Are you concerned about missing data?** Proxy our script.
 We've made it easy to do so in our WordPress plugin.
-In the "Avoid adblockers" section of our WordPress plugin settings, tick the "Enable proxy" and click on the "Save Changes" button.
-This will give you more accurate stats as our script will run as a first-party connection from your domain name.
+In the "Bypass adblockers" section of our WordPress plugin settings, tick the "Enable proxy" and click on the "Save Changes" button

+* Enabling the proxy will give you more accurate stats as our script will run as a first-party connection from your domain name.
+The proxy uses WordPress' API with a randomly generated endpoint, starting with `yourdomain.com/wp-json`

+### If the proxy script is slow

+If the proxy takes too long (>500ms) to send pageviews than this probably means the speed module failed to install automatically.
+To resolve this:

+* Access your server using (S)FTP, SSH or your host
+* Navigate to the directory of the Plausible plugin, usually `wp-content/plugins/plausible-analytics`
+* Open the `mu-plugin` directory withing the plugin directory and copy the `plausible-proxy-speed-module.php` file to the `wp-content/mu-plugins` folder (if the `mu-plugins` folder doesn't exist within `wp-content`, create it before copying the file)

 ## How to track external link clicks